 Method

-This research was conducted at SMK Muhammadiyah 3 Yogyakarta and SMK N 1 Bawang.
+This research was conducted at SMK Muhammadiyah 3 Surakarta and SMK N 1 Bawang.
 The research subject was the students who took part in teaching factory learning with 57 students in total.
-This research was conducted on February to October 2019.
+This research was conducted in February to October 2019.
 The data collection technique used in this research was questionnaire.
 The questionnaire was developed using Likert scale with 4 scales.
 The 4 scales consisted of: 4 = strongly agree, 3 = agree, 2 = slightly disagree, and 1 = strongly disagree.
 The questionnaire was developed based on 7 indicators namely risk-taking, responsible, creative, innovative, ambitious, honest and confident.
 The questionnaire developed had question 38 items.

 The validity test for the questionnaire was done using rational expert judgment and trial.
 The rational expert judgment validity test showed that the questionnaire can be used but with revision.
 The questionnaire was revised as suggestions from the expert.
 Then the instrument validity was measured using product moment correlation using the results of the instrument trial as test data.
 The results of the product moment correlation calculation noted that there are 33 valid question items from 38 question items that were made with a correlation coefficient between 0,408 and 0,807.
 The questionnaire also tested for its reliability level.
 The results of reliability test noted that the all alpha score was 0,833 so the questionnaire items were stated to be reliable.